x-vin/covidcures/docs/src/allopathic.md

    - [COVID-19 early treatment: real-time analysis of 1,057 studies][293]
    - [COVID-19 How Can I Cure Thee?
 Let Me Count the Ways; Thomas E. Levy, MD, JD; Dec 3, 2020][294]

-## 15. Nutraceuticals and OTC medicines to mitigate adverse effects and inflammation caused by the Covid vaccines:
+## 15. Nutraceuticals and OTC medicines to mitigate adverse effects and inflammation caused by the Covid vaccines

 A number of protocols published by doctors, scientists, nutritionists and other researchers to **counteract the effects of the dangerous spike glycoprotein** and other toxins associated with the novel coronavirus and introduced into the body by the Covid vaccines.

 ### Objective: